AntonioFasano/SienaR/README.md

     getPending()

-This function scans the exam-schedules page of each course and looks for any non-green status under the "Results entered", and "Records generated" columns.
+This function scans the exam-sittings page of each course and looks for any non-green status under the "Results entered", and "Records generated" columns.
 Essentially, that means you did not yet publish grades or did not digitally sign them.

     Banking Management